 This is the regular round of decisions, which are due in late December or early January.
 Most students apply RD, and many of our students do as well.
 Applying early does improve your chances (see below), but that doesn’t make it guaranteed.
 Even if you complete applications for both ED and EA schools, we recommend not stopping your college application activities, in case things go against you.

 Whether you decide to apply to a school Early Decision, Restrictive Early Action, or Regular Decision can have a big impact on your chances of being accepted.
 Consider the table below, for instance, which illustrates the acceptance rate for ED vs. RD at some top schools for the class of 2023.
 Note that not all top schools offer ED.
-These results are a few years old, but the trends hold true.
+These results are from the past year, and the trends hold true.

 School | Admit | Applied | Admitted ED/REA % | Admitted RD % |